junxiao01/starter-hugo-academic/content/publication/genloco_hb/index.md

 ---
-title: 'GenLoco: Generalized Locomotion Controllers for Quadrupedal Robots'
+title: 'Online Video Super-Resolution with Convolutional Kernel Bypass Grafts'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Gilbert Feng
-  - Hongbo Zhang
-  - Zhongyu Li
+  - Jun Xiao
-  - Xue Bin Peng
-  - Bhuvan Basireddy
+  - Xinyang Jiang
-  - Admin
+  - Ningxin Zheng
-  - Zhitao Song
+  - Huan Yang
-  - Lizhi Yang
+  - Yifan Yang
-  - Yunhui Liu
+  - Yuqing Yang
-  - Koushil Sreenath
+  - Dongsheng Li
-  - Sergey Levine
+  - Kin-Man Lam

 # Author notes (optional)
 author_notes: